fs-linguistics/Fachschaft-Planning/precourse_2025/Schedule.md

 - Info on Generative AI use
 - MA specific session
 - GL specific session?
-- Introduction to the structure and research at the SfS/German academia??

 ## Friday
 - *Lab 0*
 - *Pub Crawl*

+# Idea pool

+- Introduction to the structure and research at the SfS/German academia??
+- How to learn at uni